www.innovationgame.com/physics/desitter.htm (March 2001)

 Corpuscular theory postulates that light corpuscles from different parts of a binary orbit would travel towards the Earth at differing speeds.
 This would result in a distortion of the expected sine wave motion, as shown in Figure 1.

-Figure 1: : de Sitter Apparitions would occur because of the postulated speed difference between light corpuscles transmitted when a binary star is approaching the Earth and those transmitted when the star is receding from the Earth.
+Figure 1: de Sitter Apparitions would occur because of the postulated speed difference between light corpuscles transmitted when a binary star is approaching the Earth and those transmitted when the star is receding from the Earth.
 At 5 years and 9 years there would be 5 images, or apparitions, of the star.

 In such a case, multiple images, known as de Sitter apparitions, are predicted to occur.
 No observations of such multiple images have ever been recorded.
 The absence of de Sitter apparitions in all observations of binary systems is considered as evidence that light travels at a constant speed for all observers.
-However, this presupposes that the speed of light is additive, i.e. the speed of the corpuscles is equal to the sum of the speed of emitting body and the speed of light, as observed in the frame of reference of that body.
-Howe's revised equation proposes that the speed of emitted photons is equal to the root sum of the squares of the two speeds.
-If this equation is assumed, it is still theoretically possible that de Sitter apparitions could be observed, but the distances involved would be much greater, to the extent that it is unlikely that they could ever be resolved.
+However, this presupposes that the speed of light is additive, i.e. the speed of the corpuscles is equal to the sum of the emitting body and the speed of light, as observed in the frame of reference of that body.
+Our revised equation for relativity [1] proposes that, where u is the relative speed of the rotating star with respect to earth, the observed speed of emitted photons , α(u,c) is given by:

 3. The calculations